 For some, the goal is to become rich.
 But why?
 Does being rich bring happiness?
 When making money is the goal, it often gets in the way of being happy rather than offering joy.
-I've said it many times that our values should guide our decisions about making money and how we spend money.
-The time spent on activities that are most important to us.
+I've said that our values should guide our decisions about making money and how we spend money—the time spent on activities that are most important to us.

 Have you ever heard anyone say to you, “I want to make money because money gives me inner peace?”
 Neither have I.

 Don't get me wrong.
 We need money.
 Depending on where we live, some of us need a lot more than others to maintain a basic lifestyle.
 Thinking that money will buy us inner peace or bring happiness can get us in a lot of trouble.